qcz/vscode-text-power-tools/README.md

 * Extracting information from text using regular expressions, even into new editors
 * Remove duplicated lines and extra empty lines
 * Count occurrences of lines
-* Insert incrementing decimal and hex numbers
+* Insert decimal and hex number sequences
 * Insert line numbers
+* Generate GUIDs
 * Pad start and end of strings

 **Note:** Due to current architectural limitations of VSCode, no extension can access files larger than 50 Megabytes.
 Vote for [VSCode issue #31078](https://github.com/Microsoft/vscode/issues/31078), which once implemented, will allows this extension to work with these large files.
 In the meantime you can trick VSCode by opening a new file and copying the content of the large file there (without saving).